Heart Failure – Diagnosis, Symptoms, and Treatment

 What Causes Heart Failure?

 It can be categorized into two general types – systolic heart failure and diastolic heart failure.
 Systolic heart failure is characterized by an impaired ability of the heart to contract and pump blood to other vital organs and tissues.
-In contrast, diastolic heart failure is considered a reduced capacity of the heart to relax and fill with blood - this can also lead to impaired perfusion of vital organs and tissues.
+In contrast, diastolic heart failure is considered a reduced capacity of the heart to relax and fill with blood.

-The most common cause of systolic heart failure is ischemic cardiomyopathy, or heart failure due to heart attack.
-Other causes include alcoholic cardiomyopathy and viral myocarditis (viral infection of the heart muscle).
+The most common cause of systolic heart failure is ischemic cardiomyopathy, damage due to insufficient blood flow to the heart itself.
+This can result from slow blockage of the blood vessels that serve the heart or a sudden blockage during a myocardial infarction (Heart attack).
+Other causes include alcoholic cardiomyopathy from excessive alcohol use and viral myocarditis, a viral infection of the heart muscle itself.

 How Common is Heart Failure?

 Heart failure currently affects more than 5.8 million people in the United States alone.
 Furthermore, there are more than >550,000 new cases diagnosed each year.
-This condition is one of the leading causes of death and contributes to a tremendous amount of the health care costs in the United States.
-The disease is especially problematic in the elderly population (individuals age >65 years).
+Heart failure is one of the leading causes of death in the United States.
+The disease is especially problematic in the elderly population (individuals age >65 years) due to the presence of other medical conditions that increase both the prevalence and risk of complications from heart failure.

 Signs and Symptoms